 Financial outlook

-In the long-term, electricity is expected to continue to gain a significantly higher share of total energy consumption.
-The electricity demand growth rate will largely be determined by classic drivers, such as macroeconomic and demographic development, but also increasingly by decarbonisation of energy intensive industrial, transport and heating sectors through direct electrification and green hydrogen.
+In the long term, electricity is expected to gain a significantly larger share of total energy consumption.
+The electricity demand growth rate will be influenced by factors such as macroeconomic and demographic development, improved energy efficiency, and decarbonisation through direct electrification of energy-intensive sectors, including various industries, data centres, transport, and heating and cooling, and, in the longer term, by green hydrogen.

 Hedging

 The reported hedge ratios may vary significantly, depending on Fortum’s actions on the electricity derivatives markets.
-Hedges are mainly financial contracts, most of which are electricity derivatives quoted on Nasdaq Commodities and traded either on Nasdaq Commodities or with bilateral counterparties.
-As an additional liquidity risk mitigation measure, Fortum has reduced its exposure on the Nasdaq Commodities exchange and increased the share of bilateral agreements.
+Hedges are mainly financial contracts, most of which are electricity derivatives quoted on the power futures exchange and traded either on the futures exchange or with bilateral counterparties.
+As an additional liquidity risk mitigation measure, Fortum is mainly hedging with bilateral agreements, and the exposure on the futures exchange is clearly lower.
+Fortum continues to utilise dual channels for its hedging: bilateral contracts and trading on the futures exchange, depending on market liquidity and financial optimisation.

 Capital expenditure